gdollard/ChainSkills_ChainList/README.md

-# Chainlist - Your classifieds on Ethereum
+# Secure and Self-Sovereign DataManagement for IoT Devices UsingDistributed Ledger Technology

-POC work for decentralised identity with ether-did-registry
+Proof-of-concept work for decentralised identity with ether-did-registry.